 Ms. Hirota’s excellence in contemporary music interpretation is reflected in the many broadcasts of her performances on Société Radio-Canada, her participation as a juror for the profession’s leading grant agencies including the Ontario Arts Council, and the many awards she has received including prestigious grants from the Ontario Arts Council and the Canada Council for the Arts, and semi-finalist at the Nutley Symphony Orchestra’s Concerto Competition.
 At the 1996 Clara Liechtenstein Piano Competition (Montreal), a Special Mention Prize was especially created to distinguish her excellence in the interpretation of twentieth century repertoire.
 In 2013 she was invited to perform at Le 16e Gala des prix Opus.

 Yoko’s first CD, “The Piano Music of Arnold Schoenberg with 17 Fragments,” was released to critical acclaim and was listed as one of Essential Tracks by The Globe and Mail.
 Her second CD “Small is Beautiful: Miniature Piano Pieces”, a project made possible through the Canada Council for the Arts and Ontario Arts Council featuring sixteen concise 20th and 21st century piano works (released in 2009).
-Her third CD, made possible through grants from the Ontario Arts Council, was recorded for Centrediscs: “Voces Boreales” featuring solo piano compositions by contemporary Canadian composers (released February 2013), and has received rave reviews from Wholenote, Musical Toronto, and The Globe and Mail.
-Currently Yoko is in the process of her fourth CD “umbra septentrionis” consisting of ten Canadian compositions, for Centrediscs (forthcoming in February 2017).
+Her third CD, made possible through grants from the Ontario Arts Council, was recorded for Centrediscs: “Voces Boreales” featuring solo piano compositions by contemporary Canadian composers (released in 2013), and has received rave reviews from Wholenote, Musical Toronto, and The Globe and Mail.
+In February 2017, Yoko released her fourth solo CD “umbra septentrionis” consisting of ten Canadian compositions, for Centrediscs.
+She has received a prestigeous Touring grant from Ontario Arts Council to present a recital with this program across Canada for the next two years.

 Ms. Hirota is currently Professor of Piano in the Music Department at Laurentian University in Sudbury, Ontario, and co-founder and co-artistic director of 5-Penny New Music Concerts (www.yokohirota.com and www.5pennynewmusic.ca).